 Is my deck ready for another coat of finish?

-- Most, if not all, manufacturers of deck finish will tell you that you need to wait for the previous coating to completely dissipate before refinishing.
+- Most- if not all-manufacturers of deck finishes will tell you that you need to wait for the previous coating to completely dissipate before refinishing.
 They know, from experience, that over-coating can lead to messy and unattractive buildup.
 Also, certain “oily” finishes may have difficulty adhering to existing layers of finish.

 - There are many schools of thought on this subject.
-The traditional “acid test” to determine if your deck is ready for another coating is: Does the old coating still shed water?
+The traditional “acid test” to determine if your deck is ready for another coating is: Does the old coating still repel water?
 To determine this, test your deck boards by pouring water on a small area.
-If the boards shed water, the finish is still working.
-If the boards absorb water, you are definitely ready to refinish.
+If the boards repel water, the finish is still working.
+If the boards absorb water, you are ready to refinish.

 - If you wait for the original coating to totally dissipate, you may experience color fading in the lumber itself.
 This is to be expected.
-All wood fades under sunlight.
-Hence, don’t wait too long.
+All wood, and all wood finishes fade under sunlight.

 Cleaning your deck before refinishing: